-What’s the newest medical cannabis research 2022?
+What’s the newest medical cannabis research in 2022?
 There has been a lot of news about medical cannabis since we have, as a nation, come to realize that cannabis can actually have a positive impact on health.
-Yet, like a lot of new industries, technology, or research, often times our hopes for positive change outpace the actual research that examines how effective these new fields actually are.
+Yet, like a lot of new industries, technology, or research, oftentimes our hopes for positive change outpace the actual research that examines how effective these new fields actually are.

 There are a ton of claims on the internet about the positive health effects of cannabis and, unfortunately, a lot of them are unfounded or not fully supported by science.
 Scientists and researchers simply have not had enough time to fully examine cannabis’ impact on our lives.

 That said, there has been a lot of exciting research that has come out in the last decade—a lot of it promising—and those who do use medical marijuana often self-report substantial benefits from doing so.

 Today, we want to present a few of the more recent findings in cannabis research—we’ll take a look at recent research from the Journal of Cannabis Research on how cannabis has been used to help pain and has been marketed as snake oil cures for COVID-19.

 Cannabis and Pain – Recent Medical Cannabis Research 2022